 An asylum request can be declared manifestly unfounded in case the asylum seeker is from a safe country of origin.
 Applicants presumed to come from safe countries of origin are channelled under the Accelerated Procedure (“Track 2”) by the IND.

-In case an asylum seeker is from a safe country of origin, it is presumed that he/she has no well-founded fear of persecution and does risk of treatment contrary to Article 3 ECHR.
+In case an asylum seeker is from a safe country of origin, it is presumed that they have no well-founded fear of persecution and does risk of treatment contrary to Article 3 ECHR.
 However, the IND has to assess in every individual case whether, based on the applicant’s statements, this country is indeed safe for the asylum seeker.
 In other words, the IND must consider whether the authorities of the applicants’ country of origin, in practice, comply with their obligations under the relevant human rights treaties.

-The IND cannot maintain the presumption of safe country of origin if the asylum seeker demonstrates that his or her country of origin cannot be regarded as a safe country for him/her.
+The IND cannot maintain the presumption of safe country of origin if the asylum seeker demonstrates that his or her country of origin cannot be regarded as a safe country for them.
 In that case, the IND has to assess whether the asylum seeker is eligible for international protection.

-Should it become clear, during the Track 2 procedure, that the asylum seeker might have a well-founded fear for persecution (for example because of his or her sexual orientation), more thorough assessment by the IND is required.
+Should it become clear, during the Track 2 procedure, that the asylum seeker might have a well-founded fear for persecution (for example because of their sexual orientation), more thorough assessment by the IND is required.
 As a result, the asylum request is further assessed in Track 4.
 Switching from Track 2 to Track 4 may also occur when for example there is ample medical evidence, which demonstrates that the asylum seeker is vulnerable and needs special procedural guarantees.

 List of safe countries of origin